 - 1.5 kg (3.3 lb) whole chicken See Notes 1 and 2

-- 1 tbsp coarse kitchen salt See Notes 3 and 4
+- 1 tablespoon coarse kitchen salt See Notes 3 and 4

-- 1 tsp dried mixed herbs See Note 5
+- 1 teaspoon dried mixed herbs See Note 5

 - 2 medium onions (peeled and cut into quarters)

 - 2 large carrots (washed, peeled and cut into large chunks)

 - 2 sticks of celery (washed and cut into 7cm/2 ¾ inch lengths) See Note 6